openshift-assisted/assisted-ui/hacks/README.md

 - **Announce** new release on `#forum-assisted-installer-qe` slack channel to trigger QA

-## To Be Docummented
+## To Be Documented
-So far missigned from the docummentation above:
+So far missing from the documentation above:
 - Downstream build